bbarres/Fusicoccum/README.md

 ## Datasets
-There are four datasets used in this study.
+There are five data sets used in this study.
 The files can be found in the "data" folder.

++ **COM_SHP.RDATA:** the first data set contains geographical information to plot the french administrative layer 'commune'

-+ **departe.RDATA:** the first dataset contains geographical information to plot the french administrative layer 'departement'
++ **DEP_SHP.RDATA:** the first data set contains geographical information to plot the french administrative layer 'departement'

-+ **regions.RDATA:** the second dataset contains geographical information to plot the french administrative layer 'regions'
++ **REG_SHP.RDATA:** the second data set contains geographical information to plot the french administrative layer 'regions'

-These two geographical data files were obtained using the data from the [IGN website](http://professionnels.ign.fr/adminexpress).
+These three geographical data files were obtained using the data from the [IGN website](http://professionnels.ign.fr/adminexpress).
 The version of the data used is the "Edition Novembre 2017".
+The shapefile were simplified using [mapshaper](https://mapshaper.org/) online tool in order to reduce the size of the files.

 + **fusicodat.txt:** The third dataset contains the results of the dose-response bioassays conducted on populations or isolates.
   + *strain_ID*: the ID of the population or the strain